AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 The `!#include` directive allows to include contents of a specified file into the filter.
 It supports only files from the same origin to make sure that the filter maintainer is in control of the specified file.
 The included file can also contain pre-processor directives (even other `!#include` directives).
 Ad blockers should consider the case of recursive `!#include` and implement a protection mechanism.

 **Syntax**

 ```
 !#include file_path
 ```

-- `file_path` — same origin absolute or relative file path to be included
+where `file_path` is a same origin absolute or relative file path to be included.

 > The files must originate from the same domain but may be located in a different folder.